jreisinger/MyUtils/README.md

 -------------

 Functions are grouped via modules.
 Module name reflects the area in which the function(s) might be useful.
+To get documentation for a certain module (i.e. group of functions):

+    perldoc Local::<ModuleName>

-To list available modules
+To list available modules (if you have completion working):

     perldoc Local::<TAB>

-To get documentation for a certain module (i.e. group of functions)

-    perldoc Local::<ModuleName>

 Usage
 -----